JoanaIlievska/TestingFlowerTailors_DjangoApp/README.md

-# Testing Django Application using the PyTest framework.
+Testing Django Application using the PyTest framework.

+Path_to_tests: Joana_ilievska_201032/FlowerShopApp/tests.py